 It has marketed itself as the ideal trading option for the newest generation of investors.
-The creators of RobinHood have focused their attention on creating an investment tool that appeals to the millennial investors.
+The creators of Robinhood have focused their attention on creating an investment tool that appeals to millennial investors.

 Free-trading makes RobinHood a great option for young and new investors.
 It gives you the ability to learn and make trades in a manner that won’t cost you an arm and a leg.
 When you use RobinHood, you will quickly learn that they have committed to never charging trading fees, broker commissions and other fees that other brokerage firms are known for.

 This in itself makes RobinHood attractive for many traders, both the individual new to the market and experienced traders.
 It remains to be seen if they can stick with this model, but for now, it is a great way for investors to trade and learn with minimal impact on their pocket book.

 RobinHood offers a variety of services, which we’ll cover in more depth later in this article, but for the millennial trader, one of the most appealing offerings is the ability to trade and invest in cryptocurrency.

 This new market, is a great selling point for many millennial investors that want to have choices that don’t feel like their parent’s investment options.

 Recently, RobinHood made the news for some issues with their trading practices.

 While they’ve done nothing wrong, this recent negative press, makes smart investors ask the question, “Is RobinHood a safe place to invest?”
 This is a fair question, and one that should be looked at closely.

 When it comes to safety and security in investments and trading.
 RobinHood is bound by the regulations set by the Securities and Exchange Commission (SEC).